MirjamElad/Adax-Vue-Exp_0/README.md

-# ADAX for Vue apps
+# ADAX for Vue, a simple test app:

 **NB**: [Consult the code and play with the app here: ⚡️](https://stackblitz.com/~/github.com/MirjamElad/Adax-Vue-Exp_0)